eth-cscs/DLA-Future/misc/cuda.md

 cuBLAS wrapper functions blocking until the operation is complete.
 The second is to return the tiles from the wrapper functions to ensure that they live until the future representing the operation is released.
-The initial implementation uses the second approach to avoid unnecessary yielding of HPX tasks.
+The initial implementation uses the second approach to avoid unnecessary yielding of pika tasks.
 However, the overheads from either approach are unlikely to be high compared to CUDA latencies.

 ## Stream and handle management

-The current implementation uses a pool of multiple CUDA streams per HPX worker thread and a pool of a single cuBLAS handle per HPX worker thread.
+The current implementation uses a pool of multiple CUDA streams per pika worker thread and a pool of a single cuBLAS handle per pika worker thread.
 This avoids having to take locks to access the streams and handles and thus improves performance noticeably.